 Lose not a moment, make no delay!
-Fight for our Savior; come, come away!
+Fight for our Savior; come, come

 Hi!!!!